Richie Richardson: Cricket administration

 He was bestowed, in 2003, with a Grand Cross of the Most Illustrious Order of Merit (GMC) from the State of Antigua and Barbuda.
 In January 2011, Richardson was appointed the West Indies' team manager, assuming the role until January 2016.
 He was later awarded a Knight Commander of the Order of the Nation (KCN) by the Antigua and Barbuda government on 28 February 2014.
 On 8 October 2022, Richardson was bestowed with an honorary Doctor of Laws degree (LLD) from the University of the West Indies.

 Richardson was appointed to the Elite Panel of Match Referees by the International Cricket Council (ICC) on 21 September 2015.

 Political career

 Cheryl Mary Clare Hurst announced on 21 August 2024 that she would be stepping down from the Senate of Antigua and Barbuda for personal reasons.
-Hurst is scheduled to be replaced by Richardson, who was also originally scheduled to be appointed as Minister of Sports, taking the portfolio from Daryll Matthew.
+Hurst was scheduled to be replaced by Richardson, who was also originally scheduled to be appointed Minister of Sports, taking the portfolio from Daryll Matthew.
 However, due to commitments with the International Cricket Council, it was decided that Richardson would serve as the Commissioner of Sports instead on 2 September 2024.
 On 30 September 2024, a public tribute to Richardson was published by Hon.
 Daryll Matthew.